Coming up this week

 If you are guest worshipping with us, please don’t feel you need to contribute.
 The gift of your presence is present enough

 This week we continue to use a dual mode of worship whereby that those people who would like to return to the church building for worship can so so.
+Following government advice we will also be offering Face Masks to all in attendance.
 Zoom worship will also continue to be available.
 We are expecting to operate in a 'dual mode' for some time to give people both choice and comfort.
 A couple of things you need to know if you are coming along to worship in person:

 If you would like a copy of the morning liturgy to follow along during worship, please click the following link: